giobel/giobel.github.io/_posts/2019-09-05-PimpMyRevit.md

     - Implements version control
     - Colleagues can update and improve the code
 - They are used by a limited and small number of users:
-    - Easier to train on how to use the tool
+    - It can be less user friendly
+    - The workflow to follow can be more complex
     - Immediate feedback for usability and bugs
 - Let's ignore IP for simplicity